bmpang/RMPP_PCOM7E/readme.md

 | Compliance and Ethics | Raises the ethical bar.<br>Helps org proactively meet compliance standards                      | Passively meets ethical standard.
 Does not push compliance breaking changes | Occasionally missteps on relatively unimportant issues   | Not an ethical employee or not meeting regulations with contributions | 4        |
 | Communication         | Documents and disseminates contributions.
 Ready to answer questions and asks questions early    | Transparent but not always fully proactive                                  | Requires checkins to maintain transparency               | Not a helpful communicator                                            | 3        |
 | Collaboration         | Works well cross functionally                                                                   | Works well within the team                                                  | Works well in direct collaboration                       | Does not work well with others                                        | 3        |

+### SWOT Analysis

+### Professional Development Plan
+- **Technical Proficiency** continue to uphold this standard
+- **Industry Knowledge** Stay abreast of industry news.
+Proactively work with customers (security professionals) and crossfunctional coworkers (cyber analysts) to build literacy in the area.
+Continue my studies in the field.
+- **Compliance and Ethics** continue to uphold this standard
+- **Communication** Work on procatively sharing what I'm working on to a wider audience.
+- **Collaboration** Seek projects that require me to work with sister teams more often.
+Practice managing regular checkins and pair programming sessions.

 ## Other
 [Induction vs Deduction Quiz](EOMP/Screenshots/ReasoningQuiz.png)